PhD Bath University (1990)

 Individuals interested in research in any of the areas above or below are welcome to contact me.

-MitOX meeting.
-December 6th 2016, John Radcliffe Hospital.
-This in an annual meeting which brings together mitochondrial enthusiasts from Oxford and the South East.
-Currently in it's eighth year MitOX is very popular with over 170 delegates attending last year.
+MitOX meeting 2022, John Radcliffe Hospital.
+This is an annual meeting which brings together mitochondrial enthusiasts from Oxford and the South East.
+Currently in it's eleventh year MitOX is very popular with over 140 delegates attending last years meeting .
+We hope the next MitOX meeting will be a fusion of face to face and online delegates and talks.
+Currently in the planning stage!

 Professor Joanna Poulton: Investigating the pathogenesis and treatment strategies in patients with mitochondrial disease.
-Two research grants are currently active: (i) Investigating the biology of mitochondrial DNA disease transmission to enable affected families to have healthy children (MRC) and (ii) Developing treatments for mtDNA diseases (Welcome Trust).
 Joanna and I have worked together on a wide range of projects for over 20 years

 Collaborations within Oxford.